 The Alhambra is a palace and fortress located on a hilltop in the center of Granada, Spain, and OH BOY is it worth the trip.
 Why?
 Lots of reasons!

 Number one, it is a stunner.
-Enormous, looming over the city night and day, the Alhambra is quintessential Granada site and photo opportunity.
+Enormous, looming over the city night and day, the Alhambra is a quintessential Granada site and photo opportunity.

 Second, this place is a gigantic, beautiful piece of history!
 It is over 1000 years old!
 The Alhambra was built 800 years BEFORE Columbus sailed to North America!
 And it still is one of the prettiest buildings in Europe.
 Unbelievable.

 Finally, you should see the Alhambra because it is a once-in-a-lifetime thing to see, and it is very hard to get tickets!
 We know that because we COMPLETELY FAILED at getting them.
 Our loss is your gain, because we now know how to get tickets, and more importantly when to get them, for your trip to Granada.

 The official Alhambra website gives the following instructions on the best way to plan your tour:

 - Due to the great demand of tickets and to the restriction in the number of visitors per day, advance booking is recommended.

 - You will only be able to access the Nasrid Palaces in the time indicated on your ticket.
 If you do not enter at the designated time, you will not be able to visit this space.

 - Due to the large crowds it is advisable to arrive at the monument in advance, especially on weekends and holidays.

 Best to book your tickets at least 2 months before your trip to ensure you get in.
 DO NOT wait until the day or week before, people!
 Your Granada tour will not be complete without a trip to The Alhambra.